sabifo4/Tutorial_MCMCtree/00_data/README.md

 mv $onefa $namefa.fasta
 ```

-You will see that a new FASTA file called `raw_aln.fasta` has been generated with the format we wanted: one sequence per line.
-Now, we just need to run [another in-house PERL script](scripts/FASTAtoPHYL.pl) that will convert this newly generated FASTA file into PHYLIP format:
+After running the code snippet above, you will see that a new FASTA file called `raw_aln.fasta` has been generate in the [`00_raw_data` directory`](00_data/00_raw_data) with the format we wanted: one sequence per line.
+Now, we just need to run [another in-house PERL script called `FASTAtoPHYL.pl`](scripts/FASTAtoPHYL.pl), which will convert this newly generated alignment file from FASTA into PHYLIP format:

 ```sh
 # You should still be inside `00_data/00_raw_data`